TheLeeLab/cameraCalibrationCMOS/README.md

 ## Instructions for analysing the data: ##

 * Double-check that you used the correct filenaming convention as explained in the instructions above.
-All the data for the camera caibration should be in one folder.
+All the data for the camera calibration should be in one folder.
 * Open the script *calibrateCamera.m* in MATLAB and run it.
 A window will pop up asking you to navigate to the folder.
 * The script will create a new folder inside the folder that contains the calibration data.
 It contains the following files:
    * a text file with the estimated average gain and offset (also called bias)